caseycrogers/async_list_view/README.md

  * display search results for items on an online marketplace.

 `T` is the event type of the provided source stream.

+*Disclaimer:* I have no idea what I'm doing and this package isn't unit tested.
+Use at your own risk.
+Any contributions to this package are highly welcome.